omahs/resolution-service/README.md

 ### Running modes

 The service provides several running modes.
-By default it will run all of them.
+By default, it will run all of them.
 However, the modes that will be used can be selected during startup using the RESOLUTION_RUNNING_MODE environment variable.
 Available running modes: